ianmurrays/switch-ide-frontend/README.md

 - MongoDB

 Install ruby, node and brunch, then download [switch-ide-backend](https://github.com/switch-ide/switch-ide-backend), run `bundle install` and `rake server`.
-Go to switch-ide-frontend's directory and run `brunch w --server`.
+Go to switch-ide-frontend's directory, run `npm install -d` and then run `brunch w --server`.
 Make sure mongod is running!

 Point your browser to localhost:3333 and you should be good to go!.